The Terracotta Warriors

 Furthermore, an empty fourth pit was unearthed, suggesting that the burial pit was left unfinished at the time of the Emperor's death.

 During excavations, the remains of storehouses, stables and offices were also unearthed.
-Close by, a pyramidal mound was discovered marking the Emperor's tomb.
-However, four decades on and only a fraction has been excavated.
-Initial fears of damaging the corpse and the artefacts within later gave way to concerns about the potential safety hazards involved in the excavation of the tomb.
+Close by, a pyramidal mound was discovered marking the tomb of the Emperor himself.
+However, four decades on, only a fraction has been excavated.
+Initial fears of damaging the corpse and the artefacts within later gave way to concerns about the potential safety hazards involved in the excavation.

 According to a first-century BCE account by the Chinese historian Sima Qian, entitled 'The Grand Scribe’s Records,' mercury streams were inlaid in the floor of Qin’s burial chamber to simulate local rivers running through the tomb.
 Consequently, a 2005 archaeological team led by Duan Chingbo ran tests of 4,000 samples taken from the earthen burial mound confirming high levels of mercury.